rwth-acis/RequirementsBazaar-JIRAIntegration/doc/jira_setting.md

 ![enter image description here](img/new_application_link2.png)

 Then **press create**.
-Now you should see in the list of your application links.
+Now you should see the list of your application links.

 #### Configure application link
-But our job is not yet done, we still have to set up some authentication parameters to enable incoming/outgoing requests from the service.
+But our job is not yet done, we still have to set up some authentication parameters to enable incoming and outgoing requests from the service.
 So **press configure** on the application link you just created.
 Then **go to the Incoming Authentication** and fill the form with the following data:

 ![enter image description here](img/configure_application_link.png)

-- *Consumer key*: It is an arbitrary chosen alphanumeric key, which is shared between the JIRA and your service
+- *Consumer key*: It is an arbitrary chosen alphanumeric key, which is shared between the JIRA and your service.

 > **Note: The consumer key must match in the JIRA and in your service!**